 Simon is the Chief Executive of the national charity the Centre for Sustainable Energy (CSE).
 He has been helping people, organisations and policy-makers develop effective responses to the threat of climate change and the misery of cold homes for more than 30 years.
 He is a specialist adviser to government, academic and industry bodies - including Ofgem and the Department of Business, Energy and Industrial Strategy (BEIS).
-Simon's expertise includes policy design, the social impacts of energy policy, smart meters and smart energy systems, community and public engagement with energy industry, low carbon network regulatory policy, financing of sustainable energy and local authority energy strategy and practice.
-Simon is the chair of the board of renewable energy company Thrive Renewables PIc and a Non-executive Director of Bristol Green Capital Partnership CIC.
+Simon's expertise includes policy design, the social impacts of energy policy, smart meters and smart energy systems, community and public engagement with energy issues, fuel poverty policy and practice, social initiatives in the energy industry, low carbon network regulatory policy, financing of sustainable energy and local authority energy strategy and practice.
+Simon is the chair of the board of renewable energy company Thrive Renewables Plc and a Non-executive Director of Bristol Green Capital Partnership CIC.